billcary/coursera_getting_and_cleaning_data_course_project/readme.md

 3. run_analysis.R runs against Samsung data contained in working directory
 4. run_analysis.R generates a tidy data set ('tidy_data.txt') as output
 5. readme.md is contained in main directory of repo
+6. readme.md provides full explanation of analysis processing flow and files
-6. codebook.md is contained in main directory of repo
+7. codebook.md is contained in main directory of repo
+8. codebook.md provides detail on all variables and data types contained in the output data, as well as an explanation of all transformations applied as part of the analysis

 ### Directory Structure